Follow-Up Care After Treatment for Male Breast Cancer

 After treatment for breast cancer, it is important for you to follow your provider’s plan for follow-up care.
 This article reviews the most common follow-up recommendations.
 You should talk with your care team about your specific follow-up plan.

 Screening for recurrence (cancer coming back) or new cancers

 - If you had a lumpectomy, you should have a mammogram on the breast that had cancer once a year.
 If you had a mastectomy, this is not needed.

-- If you have a known genetic abnormality, you should have a mammogram done on the opposite breast once a year.
+- If you have a known genetic changes, you should have a mammogram done on the opposite breast once a year.